brgr/books-app/doc/notes.md

 https://serverfault.com/questions/758225/cannot-connect-to-mongodb-in-docker
 (see: service name instead of IP)

+## Servers

+Quick note on Jetty: Both Jetty and Tomcat are widely used.
+I have decided to use Jetty just by chance.
+I think in the end it does not matter so much for a small application.
+Tomcat would have probably also been a good choice.

+### WAR vs JAR

+Apparently both a WAR file can be created for a server (I think WAR files are exclusively for servers), and a JAR file.
+Using ring, this looks like this: `lein ring uberwar` (directly integrated in `ring`) or `lein ring uberjar` (this needs the `lein-ring` plugin).
+In the execution, the WAR file needs to be placed correctly in Jetty (or Tomcat), and the JAR file needs to be executed on the server (on the server: `java -jar file.jar`).
+Besides that, I currently do not know of any difference (but I haven't really searched).

+I have now switched to using the uberwar as this needs slightly fewer dependencies.
+It would be nice to know the differences between these two.

 ## SSH Key: With or without passphrase?

 When automating access to a server, which means that the private SSH key needs to be written